 Resident Education Academy

-During the fall, residents work with a partner and faculty mentor to create teaching materials, including a teaching script, lecture outcomes, lecture objectives, study guide, presentation slides, cases and exams.
+During the fall, residents work with a partner and faculty mentor to create teaching materials for an elective course, including a lecture script, lecture outcomes, and, objectives, study guide, presentation slides, cases and exam items.

 During the spring, the teaching materials developed in the fall are presented by the resident groups to P2 or P3 student pharmacists as part of a two-hour enhanced lecture.
 Other spring responsibilities include meeting with a faculty mentor prior to the resident group’s lecture presentation, observing a peer group’s scheduled class session and preparing a teaching portfolio that includes a teaching philosophy, samples of teaching materials and a self-reflection on teaching performance.
 All PGY1 pharmacy residents participate in REA.
 PGY2 resident participation in REA is determined by the resident and their residency program director.